Te Kete o Karaitiana Taiuru (Blog)

 AI is changing Māori culture

-It’s a cultural norm for Māori to mihi or greet people with a ‘Kia ora’ or other salutation when in person and written communications, and over the recent years in online video.
-In the early 2000’s when email was relatively new, many Māori would include several sentences to a paragraph of mihimihi in each email…
+It’s a cultural norm for Māori to mihi or greet people with a ‘Kia ora’ or other salutation.
+This is done in person, written communications, and over the recent years in online video.
+In the early 2000’s, when email was relatively new, many Māori would include several sentences to a paragraph of mihimihi in each

 Know More